Adeola-Aderibigbe/ClientDBMS/README.md

 > [!IMPORTANT]
 > Check that the names of your configuration values in appsettings.json match the names in your Azure app configuration.

-This simply means that when you deploy to an Azure web service, the azure app configuration will take precedence over your app settings.
+This simply means that when you deploy to an Azure web service, the azure app configuration will override your app settings.

 ## Using Default Configuration